phs928/portfolio/SQL/Marketing Campaign Analysis/README.md

 ## 2. Demographic Customer Segmentation

-This part analyses customer segmentation by their demographic information to see which segment was the most responsive to campaigns
+This part segments customers based on their demographic information to understand which segments are the most responsive to campaigns and valuable

 ### 🎯 Objectives:
+- Segment customers based on income and age
+- Examine which segments respond best to marketing campaigns

 ### 🧪 Sample SQL:

 ## 3. Purchase Channel Analysis

-This part analyses purchasing behaviour by channel - i.e., store, catalog, online
+This part analyses customers' with purchase channels (i.e., store, catalogue, online) to identify preferences and habits

 ### 🎯 Objectives:
+- Evaluate average usage of each channel
+- Examine relationship between Online visits and purchases

 ### 🧪 Sample SQL: